giovaneaf/CompetitiveProgramming/README.md

-Some solutions for some problems ^^
+Solution and discussion for some competitive programming problems